 This program runs from the beginning of May to the second week of September and accepts between 35 and 50 interns each year.
 It requires 40 hours per week during their time with MUD.

 Valmont Industries, a manufacturer of linear irrigation, lighting and traffic poles, and much more, has internships that span areas from engineering to marketing.
 Each intern is given an individual and group project where they focus on key strategies within their areas of expertise and present their findings and recommendations to senior leaders within the organization.

 “An intern at Valmont will have meaningful daily responsibilities that are impactful for the business,” Senior Director of Talent Management Patrick Groves says.
 “The internships are aligned by functional area to leverage the students’ education and provide them insight into the career fields they’re pursuing.”

 To obtain an internship at Valmont Industries, college hopefuls must apply online, and go through a phone or in-person interview.
 This is followed by trips to the site where the intern will work.
 The company also goes to career fairs and speaks with students who stand out.

 “The on-site interviews give the candidate an opportunity to meet with their direct supervisor and members of the team, and often include a plant tour as well,” Groves says.
 “We put a lot of effort into making sure the student has a good opportunity to evaluate and understand the role before an offer is presented.”

 More than half of Valmont Industries interns return to the company for future internships or join the company on a full-time basis.
-Groves credits the well-run, structured program as being the key
+Groves credits the well-run, structured program as being the key to success.

 And today’s successful interns will become tomorrow’s successful employees.